 The simple solution to this issue was to generate the complete generation of cubes and to fuse them to one single mesh using Mesh.CombineMeshes.

-Normally this is done on startup – for the exact purpose of reducing draw calls – and I thought it could also be used at runtime for this scenario.
+Normally this is done on startup – for the exact purpose of reducing draw calls – and I thought it could also be done at runtime for this scenario.

-The app now draws a 50*50 grid over a time of 200 generations – press space to reset the game and seed a new field of life cells.
+The app now draws a 50*50 grid showing the last 200 generations – the game is restarted with a new seed if new generations eventually become too similar.

-Admittedly, it takes a lot of resources – a graphic adapter with at least 128MB is essential as the simulation might end up with 1.5 million vertices.
+Admittedly, it takes some resources – a graphic adapter with at least 128MB is essential as the simulation might end up with 1.5 million vertices.

 Hope you get to see some interesting patterns – have fun!